funkybob/django-nap/docs/datamapper/datamapper.rst

       Returns a dict containing all the field values on the currently bound object.

-   .. method:: _apply(data, full=False)
+   .. method:: _patch(data)

-      Update all properties on this mapper from the dict ``data``.
+      Update all properties on this mapper supplied from the dict ``data``.

+      Any omitted fields will be skipped entirely.

+   .. method:: _apply(data)

+      Update all properties on this mapper fron the dict ``data``.

+      If a field is marked as `required` it must have either a value provided, or a default specified.

       All ValidationErrors raised by fields and their filters will be collected in a single ValidationError.
 You can access this dict via the exception's `error_dict` property.

-      If the `full` argument is True, all fields will be validated, even if no value is supplied for them.
-Otherwise they would raise ValidationErrors.